Skip to main content

 • a CT scan

-• a biopsy – where a small sample of pleural tissue or lung tissue is removed for further testing
+• a biopsy - a small sample of pleural tissue or lung tissue is removed and checked under a microscope

 • you have pain that suddenly gets worse and spreads across your abdomen

-• your pain temporarily improves before getting worse again
+• your pain improves for a while before getting worse again

 Causes of pleurisy